Human Resource Management and Industrial Relations

 Why study Human Resource Management?

 Learn how to determine an organization’s human resource needs and guide others through the demands of economic and societal changes with a major in Human Resource Management and Industrial Relations.
 You can choose this major within the Bachelor of Commerce program at the Sobey School of Business.
-Successful completion of the major also fulfills the requirements for a Certificate in Human Resource Management.

 The Saint Mary’s approach